 When all the pocket holes are drilled according to the building plans, I suggest pre-screwing the pocket hole screws part way into the pocket holes.
 This will make the assembly go a bit quicker.
-Make sure the screw doesn’t extend out of the board.
+Make sure the screw doesn’t protrude from the board.

 To determine the proper spacing of pocket hole screws for the top boards I researched on the Kreg website.
 I wanted enough for good connection and support, but I needed to make sure the pocket holes connecting the top slats wouldn’t be in the way when I was ready to assemble the base.

 This is covered in the Build Plans but only 5 of the top slats will get pocket holes, they aren’t needed for the 6th board.